 - learn map skills

-- Learn note-taking and outlining skills in junior high
+- Learn note-taking and outlining skills

 - Write more effective answers to discussion questions

 - Learn life lessons from both the successes and failures of past civilizations

 The study of history provides an important context for the discussion and understanding of current events.

 Overbrook School’s primary goal for physical education is to help students understand that their bodies and health are a gift from God and it is their responsibility to nurture and develop their body to promote good health throughout their life.

 Participation in sports and athletics encourages health, fitness, sportsmanship, appreciation of rules and care for equipment.